emtee40/cromite/README.md

 * allow moving navigation bar to bottom
 * add option to use home page as NTP

+#### Cromite-specific features

+* add setting in android to invert tap and long tap [patch](https://github.com/uazo/bromite/blob/master/build/patches/00Add-setting-to-invert-tap-and-long-tap.patch)

-You can inspect all functionality/privacy changes by reading the [patches](https://github.com/bromite/bromite/tree/master/build/patches) and/or the [CHANGELOG](./CHANGELOG.md).
+(TODO) You can inspect all functionality/privacy changes by reading the [patches](https://github.com/bromite/bromite/tree/master/build/patches) and/or the [CHANGELOG](./CHANGELOG.md).

 ### Flags